Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Bonita is a blue-collar town, with 42.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bonita, you'll notice that it is more blue-collar than most other communities in America.
+42.48% of Bonita’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bonita is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bonita who work in healthcare suport services (21.24%), office and administrative support (13.27%), and farm management occupations (7.96%).

 Setting & Lifestyle